nsensfel/prolix-coding-style/README.md

 A block has its opening punctuation and closing punctuation on the same column, unless this block is not an *instruction block* and it fits on a single *code line*.
 If the block is on multiple lines, the closing punctuation does not share its line with anything else.
-If the block is on multiple and the language uses infix notations, the opening punctuation does not share its line with anything else.
-If the block is on multiple and the language uses prefix notations, the opening punctuation is immediately followed by the prefix operator and nothing else is present on that line.
+If the block is on multiple lines and the language uses infix notations, the opening punctuation does not share its line with anything else.
+If the block is on multiple lines and the language uses prefix notations, the opening punctuation is immediately followed by the prefix operator and nothing else is present on that line.
 If the block is on multiple lines, the indentation level is incremented past the opening punctuation and decremented for the closing punctuation.

 With the exception of *instruction blocks*, lists of elements with a single value may omit the punctuation pairs if the language permits it.